rperez025/deep-learning-challenge/README_Step_4_Module 21 - Neural Network Model Report.md

 Additionally (Step 3: Optimized the Model), I created a second script (["Step_3.ipynb"](https://github.com/rperez025/deep-learning-challenge/blob/main/Deep%20Learning%20Challenge/Step_3.ipynb)) to optimize the Model by adjusting the input features to ensure that no variables or outliers are causing confusion in the model, for example:

-* Dropping more or fewer columns.
+* Dropping more or fer columns.
 * Creating more bins for rare occurrences in columns.
 * Increasing or decreasing the number of values for each bin.
 * Add more neurons to a hidden layer.